ssuryanarayanan/Qi-Docs/docs/Reading data.rst

 **Security** Allowed by administrator and user accounts

 **Operation** This call is used to obtain events from a stream based on a starting index and a requested number of events.
-The overloads allow the client to optionally specify search direction, number of events to skip over, special boundary handling for *startIndex*, and an event filter.
-Events returned by *GetRangeValues( )* are stored events, not calculated events, with the exception of the starting event if ExactOrCalculated is specified for *boundaryType*.
+Optionally, overloads allow the client to specify search direction, number of events to skip over, special boundary handling for **startIndex**, and an event filter.
+Events returned by ``GetRangeValues( )`` are stored events, not calculated events, with the exception of the starting event if ExactOrCalculated is specified for ``boundaryType``.

-*GetRangeValues( )* searches FORWARD if the ‘reverse’ parameter is false and REVERSE if the ‘reverse’ parameter is true.
-For overloads that do not include the ‘reverse’ parameter, the default is FORWARD.
+``GetRangeValues( )`` searches FORWARD if the ``reverse`` parameter is false and reverse if the ``reverse`` parameter is true.
+For overloads that do not include the ``reverse`` parameter, the default is forward.

-The *skip* parameter indicates the number of events that the call will skip over before it collects events for the response.
+The ``skip`` parameter indicates the number of events that the call skips over before it collects events for the response.

 BoundaryType has the following possible values: • Exact • ExactOrCalculated • Inside • Outside

-The BoundaryType determines how to determine the first value in from the stream starting at the start index.
+The BoundaryType determines how to specify the first value in from the stream starting at the start index.
 This is also affected by the direction of the method.
-The table below indicates how the first value is determined for *GetRangeValues( )* for a FORWARD search of the BoundaryTypes shown:
+The table below indicates how the first value is determined for ``GetRangeValues( )`` for a FORWARD search of the BoundaryTypes shown:

 +--------------------------+-------------------------------------------------------------------------------+